-During the year, the Credit Union issued a net of 6 (2021 - 34 redeemed) membership shares.
+During the year, the Credit Union issued a net of 18 (2022 - 6) membership shares.

 15. Related party transactions

 Key management compensation of the Credit Union

 Key management personnel ("KMP") of the Credit Union consists of the General Manager, Loans Managers and Branch Supervisors and members of the Board of Directors.
 KMP remuneration includes the following expenses: